Funding Overview

 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email grants@coloradohealth.org or call our senior director of Grantmaking Operations at 303-953-3600.

-We encourage all applicants to sign up in our grants portal to confirm registration is complete at least a week in advance of submitting a grant application.
+We encourage all applicants to connect with a Program Officer serving your geographic or priority area.
+We manage proposals in our grants portal.
+Sign up and confirm registration is complete at least one week in advance of submitting a grant application.